-At various places in his writing, Hawthorne references his own Puritan ancestors and the burden he labors under for the strict attitudes and beliefs they held, along with consequences of the decisions that they made based upon those attitudes and beliefs.
-He alludes (perhaps to help sell his works to a curious public) to the fact that he, as an author, labors under something under a curse related to this portion of his family history.
+At various places in his writing, Hawthorne references his own Puritan ancestors and the strict attitudes and beliefs they held, along with consequences of the decisions that they made.
+He alludes (perhaps to help sell his works to a curious public) to the fact that he, as an author, labors under something of a curse related to this portion of his family history.
 [See a listing of Hawthorne's paternal line, especially William and John Hathorne.]
 He is literally haunted by this past.

 This relationship between Hawthorne's biography and his writing provides one of the many ways that readers attempt to interpret this author's ambiguous tales and romances.
-In a related way, readers come to his tales tempted to interpret them within the culture and historical context of American history in a broader way, through the contrasts between this country's New England Puritanical beginnings and its later democratic impulses and struggles.
+In a related way, readers come to his tales tempted to interpret them within the culture and historical context of American history in a broader way, through the contrasts between this country's New England Puritanical beginnings and its later democratic impulses.

-Added to these biographical and historical backgrounds, are the direct influences of the other literary romantic writers of Hawthorne's day and age, and the distinctive elements of "dark romanticism" that a handful of key American writers are so well known for.
+Added to these biographical and historical backgrounds, are the direct influences of the other literary romantic writers of Hawthorne's day and age, and the distinctive elements of "dark romanticism" that a handful of these American writers are known for (Charles Brockden Brown, Poe, Melville, Dickinson).

-This writer's focus on ambiguity, or those twilight zones between waking and dream, is often evident in his works.
-The protagonist (or narrator) is often questioning his or her senses or impressions.
+Specifically, Hawthorne's focus on ambiguity, or the twilight zone between waking and dreaming, is often evident in his works.
+His protagonist (or narrator) is often questioning his or her senses or impressions.
 He describes it in this manner, in his preface "The Customs House."
-"The floor of our familiar room has become a neutral territory, somewhere between the real world and fairyland, where the Actual and the Imaginary may meet, and each imbue itself with the nature of the other."
-Repeated readings of Hawthorne's work will reveal his constant qualifying.
+"The floor of our familiar room has become a neutral territory, somewhere between the real world and fairy-land, where the Actual and the Imaginary may meet, and each imbue itself with the nature of the other."
+Repeated readings of Hawthorne's work will reveal his constant ambiguous qualifying.
+Note these snippets:

-- " it seemed to consist of two folds of crape..." - "Yet perhaps the pale-faced congregation was almost as fearful a sight to the minister as his black veil to them." - "May not a man have several voices, Robin, as well as two complexions?" - "...if you prefer to remain with us, perhaps, as you are a shrewd youth, you may rise in the world without the help of your kinsman..." - "...whereby he might have opportunity for the intense thought and constant watchfulness which the proposed operation would require..." - "As nearly as could be discerned, the second traveller was about fifty years old..." - "The next moment, so indistinct were the sounds, he doubted whether he had heard aught but the murmur of the old forest." - "Had Goodman Brown fallen asleep in the forest and only dreamed a wild dream...?" - "..and Giovanni, at his lofty window, rubbed his eyes and almost doubted whether it were a girl tending her favorite flower..."

-• "...but whether it had merely survived out of the stern old wilderness...or whether.. it had sprung up...we shall not take upon us to determine"
+- " it seemed to consist of two folds of crape..." - "Yet perhaps the pale-faced congregation was almost as fearful a sight to the minister as his black veil to them." - "May not a man have several voices, Robin, as well as two complexions?" - "...if you prefer to remain with us, perhaps, as you are a shrewd youth, you may rise in the world without the help of your kinsman..." - "...whereby he might have opportunity for the intense thought and constant watchfulness which the proposed operation would require..." - "As nearly as could be discerned, the second traveller was about fifty years old..." - "The next moment, so indistinct were the sounds, he doubted whether he had heard aught but the murmur of the old forest." - "Had Goodman Brown fallen asleep in the forest and only dreamed a wild dream...?" - "...and Giovanni, at his lofty window, rubbed his eyes and almost doubted whether it were a girl tending her favorite flower..." - "...but whether it had merely survived out of the stern old wilderness...or whether.. it had sprung up...we shall not take upon us to determine"